AdobeDocs/experience-manager-screens.en/help/user-guide/aem-screens-introduction.md

 ### Create a Digital Signage Experience in 5 minutes {#create-a-digital-signage-experience-in-minutes}

-To create a demo Screens project and publish your content in Screens player, see [Kickstart for Experience Manager Screens](kickstart-for-aem-screens.md).
+To create a demo Screens project and publish your content in the Screens player, see [Kickstart for Experience Manager Screens](kickstart-for-aem-screens.md).

 ## Starting a New Experience Manager Screens Project {#starting-a-new-aem-screens-project}